Arejula11/are.dev/src/content/posts/captcha.md

 author: "Miguel Aréjula Aísa"
 authorImage: "https://avatars.githubusercontent.com/u/92888725?v=4"
 authorUrl: "https://github.com/Arejula11"
-draft: true
+draft: false
 language: "en"
 keywords: ["Astro", "reCAPTCHA", "forms", "spam protection", "recaptcha v3", "frontend security", "guide", "Google reCAPTCHA"]
 ---

-Forms are one of the most common entry points for spam on any website.
-If you’re using Astro to build static sites, you might be handling form submissions through APIs or third-party services—but even then, bots can still target your form endpoints.

-reCAPTCHA v3 offers a silent way to detect and block spam without requiring user interaction.
-In this guide, you'll learn how to integrate it into an Astro project and validate the token server-side to ensure that only real users can submit your forms.

-## What are reCAPTCHAs?
-reCAPTCHA is a free service from Google that helps protect your website from spam and abuse.
-It uses advanced risk analysis techniques to tell humans and bots apart.
-Probably you have seen the "I am not a robot" checkbox or the image selection challenges.
-This is the most common version, but reCAPTCHA v3 works differently.
-It runs in the background and assigns a score to each request based on its likelihood of being a bot.
-The higher the score, the more likely it is that the request is from a human.
-## Why reCAPTCHA v3?
-reCAPTCHA v3 is designed to be invisible to users.
-It doesn't require any user interaction, which means it won't interrupt the user experience.
-Instead, it runs in the background and assigns a score, from 0 to 10, based on the user's behavior on your site.
-This makes it ideal for protecting forms without annoying your users.
+Spam is a persistent threat to any website with public forms.
+As bots get more advanced, protecting your site without ruining user experience becomes critical.
+Fortunately, **reCAPTCHA v3** offers a modern solution that works silently in the background, evaluating user behavior and assigning a confidence score to each submission.

+In this post, you’ll learn how to integrate reCAPTCHA v3 into your **Astro** site to secure your forms without introducing annoying interactions like image puzzles or checkboxes.

-## Setting Up reCAPTCHA v3
+## Understanding reCAPTCHA v3

+**reCAPTCHA v3** is a security service from Google that distinguishes real users from bots by analyzing interaction patterns.
+Instead of requiring user input, it runs in the background and gives each session a score between *0.0* (likely a bot) and *1.0* (very likely a human).
+This allows you to evaluate whether a submission is trustworthy without asking users to click anything.

+To get started, you’ll need a [Google reCAPTCHA site key and secret key](https://www.google.com/recaptcha/admin/create).
+Choose **reCAPTCHA v3** when registering your site.

+##  Creating a Secure Form in Astro

+Let’s create a simple registration form in Astro and enhance it with reCAPTCHA v3.

+### 1. Building the Form
 First of all, you need to have a functional Astro project.
 If you don't have one, you can follow my [Astro guide](https://are-dev.es/posts/astroguide).

 Then you need to create a basic form.
 You can use the following code as a starting point, which includes a simple registration form with username, email, password, and confirm password fields.
 It also uses Tailwind CSS for styling, so make sure you have it set up in your project.
 ```astro
 ---
 import Layout from "../layouts/Layout.astro";